haard/hgapi/README.rst

 interface instead of the internal Mercurial API.
 The rationale for this is twofold: the internal API is unstable, and it is GPL.

-hgapi works for Mercurial < 1.9, and will instantly reflect any changes to the repository (including hgrc).
+hgapi works for all versions of Mercurial, and will instantly reflect any changes to the repository (including hgrc).
 It also has a really permissive license (do whatever you want, don't blame me).